voidspace/voidspace.github.io/index.md

 ---

 I'm Michael Foord and I'm a Python trainer and contractor.
 I specialise in teaching Python and the end-to-end automated testing of systems.
+My passion is for simplicity and clarity in code and for well designed systems.

 Recent customers include: